WGBH/AAPB2/app/views/override/legal/privacy.md

 2. Post clear, concise comments (posts longer than 200 words tend to be ignored by readers anyway).
 Long posts may be edited by WGBH.
 Before submitting, take a moment to re-read your post for clarity, grammar, punctuation, and spelling.
-And please avoid typing in all caps; it’s the online version of shouting.
+And please avoid typing in all caps; it's the online version of shouting.
 3. Stay with the topic at hand.
 Keeping your posts focused contributes to the best possible discussion.
 4. Write your own posts.
 A link or quote from another source can be a meaningful addition to the discussion; copying and pasting an entire article from elsewhere does not contribute in a meaningful way (also see guideline 2, above).
-In addition, it often violates the author’s copyright.
+In addition, it often violates the author's copyright.
 Help keep the conversation lively and focused by posting only one link per comment.
-5. Promote the discussion, rather than your own interests. the online community of this Site is not an appropriate venue for posters’ advertisements, promotions, campaigns, solicitations, or proselytizing.
-There can be a fine line between discussion and promotion of personal interests; use your best judgment and we’ll use ours.
+5. Promote the discussion, rather than your own interests. the online community of this Site is not an appropriate venue for posters' advertisements, promotions, campaigns, solicitations, or proselytizing.
+There can be a fine line between discussion and promotion of personal interests; use your best judgment and we'll use ours.

-WGBH will not publish comments that don’t meet these guidelines.
+WGBH will not publish comments that don't meet these guidelines.